-Creates a local, non-traditional project-based subsidy pilot program to provide housing to veterans who are either not yet PROGRAM circumstances and requested permission to close out the activity.
+BASED SUBSIDY DESCRIPTION Creates a local, non-traditional project-based subsidy pilot program to provide housing to veterans who are either not yet ready to enter a more regulated program or who temporarily exit a program.
+SDHC partners with Veteran's Village of San circumstances and requested permission to close out the activity.